John Wood (diplomat)

-Lionel John Wood CNZM QSO (born 1944) is a former New Zealand diplomat and a former chancellor of the University of Canterbury.
+Lionel John Wood CNZM QSO (born 1944) is a New Zealand former diplomat and a former chancellor of the University of Canterbury.
 He was Deputy Secretary of Foreign Affairs, and served two separate terms as New Zealand's Ambassador to the United States in Washington.

 Early life

-Born in Kaikoura, Wood was educated at the University of Canterbury, graduating with an MA (first class honours) in 1964.
+Born in Kaikōura, Wood was educated at the University of Canterbury, graduating with an MA (first class honours) in 1964.
 He then studied at Balliol College, University of Oxford, earning a BPhil.